tcson62/asp-mrp/README.md

 The explanation will be in the two sets: extraAction and changes_set in file hexplain.py (printed in console). extraAction contains the first set of explanations.
 The first set of explanations in combination with the human KB can be used to compute human plan.
 Verifying that the human plan's length is equal robot's plan results in an additional set of explanations (changes_set).
 After having the 2 sets of explanation, the program will run another time with optimal module to find the minimal explanation set.

+For now, I show all the pre/postconditions or the initial state needed to add or remove.
+You can condense the output as you want.
+I leave it as your exercise (actually there is a part in the code did the job).

 2. To run all experimental instances,

 ```